sheriffMoose/storybook-extras/packages/angular/README.md

 -   Thanks for `@storybook/addon-backgrounds` for the inspiration.
 -   This would not have been possible without the official `@storybook/angular` framework.
 -   Thanks for the team behind the official `Storybook Addon Kit` for the amazing work they put into this kit that was very helpful for generating this addon.

+## Roadmap
+Please feel free to request features, I will try to add them as soon as humanly possible.
+Currently the following features are in my pipeline:
+- Auto markdown documentation.
+- UI representation of Angular Service.
+- Swagger UI integration.